 We often think about the habits we can change at home, but there are so many opportunities to also change habits at work.
 When I started thinking about how to Marie Kondo your career, it became clear that understanding how to make and break habits is key to success.

 Imagine what your life would be like if you could actually change your habits?
 Think of all of the ways you could improve your life and reach your goals.
 Create the work-life balance that you want.
 And it only starts with a little step.

-Julia Egan has a PhD from Penn State in human development and is the founder of Balancing Bravely, a resource for working moms striving to create a work-life balance that allows them to thrive.
+Julia Egan has a PhD from Penn State in human development and is the founder of Balancing Bravely (and now Behavior Elevation Academy), a resource for working moms striving to create a work-life balance that allows them to thrive.
 Sign up for free tips and resources and to read her latest posts on advancing your career, achieving financial freedom, balancing work and family, and finding a little time for yourself.